-Six-year-old Rosie was running in from the back yard when she just tripped over the skateboard that her mum had told her to tidy up.
-She landed directly onto her left arm.
+Six-year-old Rosie was running in from the back yard when she tripped over the skateboard that her mum had told her to tidy up.
+She landed directly on her left arm.
 She was brought to the ED and it was noted she was unable to extend her left wrist and she had pins and needles over the back of her hand.

 Mechanism of injury

-Neonates – hyper extension or rotation as they pass through the birth canal.
+Neonates – hyperextension or rotation as they pass through the birth canal.
 The typical fracture is a transverse midshaft fracture.

-Older children – Fall on an outstretched hand (FOOSH), a direct blow to the upper arm or high energy trauma such as a motor vehicle collision.
+Older children – Fall on an outstretched hand (FOOSH), a direct blow to the upper arm or high-energy trauma such as a motor vehicle collision.

 Pathological fracture – suggested when a midshaft humeral fracture occurs after only minimal trauma.
 The humerus is a common site for bone cysts and other benign lesions.
 These occur most commonly in children 3-12 years of age.

-These injuries often present with mid arm pain and swelling.
+These injuries often present with mid-arm pain and swelling.
 If a humeral fracture is present with no visible deformity, it is typically minimally displaced.

-Typical Anterior-posterior (AP) and lateral views are sufficient.
+Typical anterior-posterior (AP) and lateral views are sufficient.
 A prominent vascular groove in the distal humerus is commonly seen on plain film and should not be confused with a fracture line.